Artyom-G/artyomg.com/src/projects/Tower_Defense_2.md

+# Project Overview
-Lead a team of students to develop an isometric tower defense game built in Unity.

-Welcome to Tower Defense 2, a thrilling 2D top-down pixel isometric tower defense.

-Originally made in Unity, this project showcases my skills in game engines, object-oriented programming and cloud syncing with Plastic SCM.
+I led a team of students to develop an isometric tower defense game built in Unity.
+Welcome to Tower Defense 2, a thrilling 2D top-down pixel isometric tower defense game that showcases my skills in game engines, object-oriented programming, and cloud syncing with Plastic SCM.

-The game features infinite waves on enemies that exponentially scale in difficulty.
-Do not let a single enemy through!
+# Technologies Used

+**Unity:** Game engine for collion detection, runtime rendering and physics.

+**Plastic SCM:** For version control and cloud syncing, ensuring smooth collaboration within the team.

+**OOP:** Used Object Oriented Programming structures to create the game logic.

 <div>
 <embed src='https://i.simmer.io/@TurboKozel/tower-defense-2' width='1100' height='660'></embed>
 </div>

+# Key Features

+**Infinite Waves:** Players face infinite waves of enemies that exponentially scale in difficulty, challenging their strategic thinking and reflexes.

+# My Contribution

+**Team Leadership:** Guided a team of students, assigning tasks, and ensuring project milestones were met on time.

+**Frontend Development:** Designed and implemented the user interface and game mechanics using Unity, ensuring a seamless and engaging player experience.

+**Backend Development:** Developed backend logic for enemy waves, tower placement, and game progression.

+**Version Control:** Managed version control and cloud syncing using Plastic SCM, facilitating smooth collaboration and code integration.